 Systemdek IIX (1990)

-The Systemdek IIX became our Product of the Year in 1990, and it held that position for the next two years, and is rightly regarded by many as one of the finest turntables ever produced, and surely the finest to come out of Troon, Scotland.
-The record player's sound quality rose well above that of its closest rivals - timing was confident, and music sounded tuneful and easy-flowing - thanks to a series of innovative design features, such as a three-point sprung chassis.
+The Systemdek IIX became our Product of the Year in 1990, and it held that position for the next two years.
+It is rightly regarded by many as one of the finest turntables ever produced – and surely the finest to come out of Troon, Scotland.
+The record player's sound quality rose well above that of its closest rivals – timing was confident and music sounded tuneful and easy-flowing – thanks to a series of innovative design features, such as a three-point sprung chassis.

 Pink Triangle Tarantella (1997)